 The trend lines look interesting.
 The blue line shows the Google search volume of Afterpay and the redline indicates Jetstar.
 Five years ago, many more people searched about Jetstar while Afterpay had almost no search volume.
 As time passes, they moved in the opposite way.

 Afterpay has been able to gain more and more attention from people while Jetstar lost some of their search volumes over the past 5 years.
+And, as expected, the Jetstar trend collapsed in April 2020 due to the industry-wide damage by Covid-19.

 In this post, we learned about the major benefits and features of Jetstar Afterpay.
 From my review analysis, we discovered that most of the actual users had a positive experience with the pay-later service.
 If you are planning a domestic or an international trip, I believe that using Afterpay for Jetstar can be a good idea to lessen your financial burden.
 Of course, we all need to spend on what we can afford.